ender01/Android-application-security/Android application security checklist.md

 #### Overview
 Services are the background processing components in Android.
 It is possible to restrict who can interact with a service by applying permissions.

-The android:exported element:
+The `android:exported` element:
 Whether or not components of other applications can invoke the service or interact with it — "true" if they can, and "false" if not.
 When the value is "false", only components of the same application or applications with the same user ID can start the service or bind to it.

 The default value depends on whether the service contains intent filters.
 The absence of any filters means that it can be invoked only by specifying its exact class name.
 So in this case, the default value is "false".
 On the other hand, the presence of at least one filter implies that the service is intended for external use, so the default value is "true".

 The permission element can also be used to limit the external entities that can send it messages.
 #### Code review
-Check the **service** elements in AndroidManifest.xml.
+Check the `service` elements in AndroidManifest.xml.
 #### Manual assessment
 Use tools to check the services.
-For example, use drozer command:
+For example, use *Drozer* command:
 `run app.service.info ––package PACKAGE_NAME`
 #### Excepted result
 The service is not exported if it is not necessary.
 If it is exported, proper permission should be defined to restrict the access.